After much delay, I comment on a series of Edgar Poe’s short stories, the majority from the anthology Tales of Mystery and Imagination.

-Unifying characteristics: masterful use of language, gripping element of suspense, and an affinity for the macabre.
-Challenging prose by all means, yet engaging.
-One can observe Poe’s lasting imprint on so much of the posterior literature.
+Unifying characteristics: impeccable use of language and suspense; an affinity for the macabre.
+Challenging, yet engaging prose.
+One can observe Poe’s imprint on so much of the posterior literature.

 A Descent into the Maelstrom.
 A nightmarish scenario set in a Norwegian marine landscape, impeccably related.
 Reminded me of something Conrad might have written with a flair for the horroresque.